Hairdressing apprentices

 - off-the-job training related to the training contract (for example, at a Registered Training Organisation).

 School-based apprentices get paid differently for time spent in training.
-Find out more on Apprentice entitlements page and selecting the ‘hair and beauty’ industry to get tailored information.
+Find out more on our Apprentices page.

 In the hair and beauty industry, unpaid work arrangements typically include: